 Instructions

-- Add the quinoa, water, chia seed, butter and sultanas to a large pan and bring to the boil.
+- Add the quinoa, water, chia seed and sultanas to a large pan and bring to the boil.
 Add a tightly fitting lid, turn off the heat and leave for 20 mins until the water is absorbed, and the quinoa starts to soften.

 - Stir in the remaining ingredients and mix well.
 Spoon into a muffin tin lined with paper cases.